jaimiles23/Priceonomics_Data_Puzzle/README.md

 Bingo!
 It appears that the more expensive the treefort is, the fewer reviews it has.
 The spirit of the median (and other measures of central tendency) is to get an understanding of _normal_ in the dataset.
 I doubt that a $10,000 treefort consistutes a 'normal' experience for renters.

-To better represent normal, I re-calculated the median price of booking a treefort in ecah of the top 100 cities, given the records had 1+ reviews.
+To better represent normal, I re-calculated the median price of booking a treefort in each of the top 100 cities, given the records had 1+ reviews.
 | city |	state | median_price_usd |
 | :-- | :-- | --: |
 | Carmel |	CA |	300.0 |